aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 While the migration is in progress, you can take the following actions:

 * Let it proceed until completed by selecting **Close window**, which closes the wizard.
-You come back to check the status at any time on the **Overview** page of the service in the **Migrate database** section.
+You can come back to check the status at any time on the **Overview** page of the service in the **Migrate database** section.
 * Write to the target database.
-* Discontinue the migration by selecting **Stop migration**, which retains the data already migrated.
-You cannot restart the stopped process and can only start a new migration.
+* Discontinue the migration by selecting **Stop migration**.
+Although the data already migrated is retained, you cannot restart the stopped process.
+To continue with the migration, you need to start a new migration process from scratch.

 .. warning::

-   To avoid conflicts and replication issues while the migration is ongoing
+   To avoid conflicts and replication issues while the migration is ongoing, take the following precautions:

    * Do not write to any tables in the target database that are being processed by the migration tool.
    * Do not change the replication configuration of the source database manually.
 Do not modify ``wal_level`` or reduce ``max_replication_slots``.